 Question: "Why should we study the Old Testament?"

-If we only had the New Testament, we would come to the gospels and not know why the Jews were looking for a Messiah (a Savior King).
-Without the Old Testament, we would not understand why this Messiah was coming (see Isaiah 53); we would not have been able to identify Jesus of Nazareth as the Messiah through the many detailed prophecies that were given concerning Him (e.g., His birth place (Micah 5:2); His manner of death (Psalm 22, especially vv.
-1, 7–8, 14–18; Psalm 69:21, etc.), His resurrection (Psalm 16:10), and many more details of His ministry (Isaiah 52:13.; 9:2, etc.).
+If we only had the New Testament, we would come to the Gospels and not know why the Jews were looking for a Messiah (a Savior King).
+We would not understand why this Messiah was coming (see Isaiah 53), and we would not have been able to identify Jesus of Nazareth as the Messiah through the many detailed prophecies that were given concerning Him [e.g., His birth place (Micah 5:2), His manner of death (Psalm 22, especially verses 1, 7–8, 14–18; 69:21), His resurrection (Psalm 16:10), and many more details of His ministry (Isaiah 9:2; 52:3)].

-Without the Old Testament, we would not understand the Jewish customs that are mentioned in passing in the New Testament.
-We would not understand the perversions the Pharisees had made to God's law as they added their traditions to it.
-We would not understand why Jesus was so upset as He cleansed the temple courtyard.
-We would not understand that we can make use of the same wisdom that Christ used in His many replies to His adversaries (both human and demonic).
+A study of the Old Testament is also important for understanding the Jewish customs mentioned in passing in the New Testament.
+We would not understand the way the Pharisees had perverted Godís law by adding their own traditions to it, or why Jesus was so upset as He cleansed the temple courtyard, or where Jesus got the words He used in His many replies to adversaries.

-© Copyright 2002-2013 Got Questions Ministries.
+© Copyright 2002-2014 Got Questions Ministries.